Understand and Achieve GDPR Compliance

 The GDPR endows data subjects with specific rights, such as the right to access their data, rectify inaccuracies, erase data, restrict processing, and data portability.
 Data controllers should establish clear procedures to respond timely and effectively to data subjects’ requests to exercise their rights.

-Prepare for Data Breaches
+Prepare for a Data Breach

 Despite best efforts, data breaches can still occur.
 Data controllers therefore should have a well-defined data breach response plan.
 This includes identifying and limiting the impact of the breach, notifying the supervisory authority within 72 hours, and informing affected data subjects without unnecessary delay.